-John Genette, MA and ASU alum 2005, is a Civil Communication Research Fellow in the Hugh Downs School of Human Communication.
+John Genette, MA and ASU alum 2005, is am I-4C Research Fellow in the Hugh Downs School of Human Communication.
 Genette is president and a founding director of The Institute for Civil Dialogue, established in 2014 to foster civility in the public sphere.
 He created the unique Civil Dialogue® format as a graduate student in performance and rhetoric in the Hugh Downs School of Human Communication at Arizona State University.
 He has facilitated Civil Dialogue events on social, political, and free speech issues in numerous venues throughout Arizona and the West since 2004.
 John has also been active with the Hugh Downs School as a performing artist.
 He has presented four original shows in The Empty Space and has appeared in numerous episodes of The Encyclopedia Show, AZ.
 John is also president of Black Mountain Communications Inc., a fundraising agency serving.

 Benny LeMaster is a critical/cultural communication scholar.
 In particular, they identify as an intersectionality scholar and pedagogue who studies the performative, discursive, and material constitution of cultural difference as it manifests at both individual and systemic levels.
 With an intersectional focus on difference, they are interested in the performance of identity, non-normative modes of relationality, and mundane performances of self and/as culture.
 The methods that they most regularly utilize include both text-centered methods as well as performative and critical field methods such as autoethnography, critical and performance ethnography, critical rhetorical field methods, and arts-based approaches.
 The critical rhetorics that help shape their intersectional lens include: critical (mixed-)race, queer and queer of color, transfeminist, and critical disability/crip theories.
 Their teaching and service are co-constitutive of their research, and similarly, reflect critical/cultural interests and approaches.
 For instance, they created Trans Empowerment Groups (TEG) that meld feminist approaches to consciousness raising with a queer interrogation of normativity leading to a unique pedagogical space in which transgender and gender non-conforming students can explore their genders while envisioning and realizing a transformed culture.